vsg-dev/VulkanSceneGraph/README.md

-VulkanSceneGraphPrototype (VSG) is a prototype for a modern scene graph library built upon Vulkan graphics/compute API.
+VulkanSceneGraphPrototype (VSG) is a prototype for a modern, cross platform scene graph library built upon Vulkan graphics/compute API.
 The software is written in C++17, and follows the [CppCoreGuidlines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 The source code is published under the [MIT License](LICENSE.md).

 This repository contains basic documentation, C++ headers and source and CMake build scripts to build the prototype libvsg library.
 Additional support libraries and examples are provided in seperate repositories, links to these provided below.
+The software currently builds under Linux and Windows.
+We plan on providing support for Android by the end of 2018, and later add OSX and iOS support using [MoltenVk](https://github.com/KhronosGroup/MoltenVK).

 ## Index of this brief introduction page
 * [Project index](#project-index)